Putin and Schröder: A special German-Russian friendship under attack | DW | 09.10.2020

 Read more: Schröder accuses Chancellor Merkel of 'fatal mistakes'

-In 2005 Chancellor Gerhard Schröder and his SPD party lost a snap election, by a narrow margin.
-He gave up his seat in parliament and announced that his political career was over.
+In 2005, then-Chancellor Gerhard Schröder and his SPD party lost a snap election by a narrow margin.
+He gave up his seat in Parliament and announced that his political career was over.

 At Putin's request, Schröder was swiftly appointed chairman at the offshore natural gas pipeline Nord Stream.
 Less than a month after leaving the chancellery, he had allowed the Russian president to convince him of the "European dimension of the project."